rahulbansalc6414/nodejs-null-distribution-utility/README.md

 ## Requirements

 - Node.js (v14 or higher)
-- A relational database (only mysql for now)
+- A relational database (it works with mysql/postgresql)

 ## Installation